isemenkov/libpaspcre2/README.md

 # libPasPCRE2
-libPasPCRE2 is object pascal wrapper around Perl-compatible Regular Expressions library (PCRE2).
+libPasPCRE2 is delphi and object pascal wrapper around Perl-compatible Regular Expressions library (PCRE2).
 Library is a set of functions that implement regular expression pattern matching using the same syntax and semantics as Perl 5.